JacobFV/Artificial-Intelligence-Principle-and-Practice/_pages/home.md

 layout: home
 title: Home
 permalink: /
-description: Free 8-day journey to the cutting-edge artificial intelligence theory and technique!
+description: Free 8-day workshop bringing you to the cutting-edge artificial intelligence theory and technique!

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"